 In a county that has low population density, there’s little wonder that Northumberland is a fabulous place for wildlife to thrive.
 And there are ample opportunities to see some of England’s more unique species in their natural habitat.
 Make a plan to find some of Northumberland’s favourite residents.

 The Native Red Squirrel – constantly under threat from the bigger and more aggressive grey squirrels, England’s native red squirrels have found a home in Kielder Water and Forest Park.
 You can join professional naturalists in Kielder on a Red Squirrel Safari (check times and details here) or simply explore yourself and be sure to report any sightings.
 Explore all there is to do in Kielder in our guide here.

 Chillingham Wild Cattle – this herd of around 90 cattle are the sole survivors of herds that once roamed the ancient forests of Britain.
-They’re said to be rarer than Giant Pandas.
+They’re said to be rarer than Giant Pandas and are one of the unique things to see in Northumberland.
 You can see them at Chillingham Castle.

 Grey Seals and Birdlife – take a trip from Seahouses out to the Farne Islands and you’ll see a huge amount of both birdlife and grey seals who make their homes on this group of islands.
 Boat owners from Seahouses are great at pointing out specific species and varieties for an educational and fun trip.

 You can’t come to Northumberland and not eat some of the regional specialities.
 There are lots of great restaurants and cafes in which to try some of Northumberland’s best food.
 Here’s a shortlist of what you should eat in Northumberland.